The per-seat model was built for humans in chairs. AI agents don't sit in chairs.

 Platform limitsGovernor limits, API capsNo artificial limits

-$550/user/month Agentforce 1 seat upgrade times 500 users equals $3.3M per year, before Data Cloud infrastructure, before conversation fees, before credit consumption.
+A $550/user/month AI seat upgrade times 500 users equals $3.3M per year, before data-layer infrastructure, before conversation fees, before credit consumption.
 The same agent capability on a purpose-built system carries no per-seat ransom and no per-conversation metering.
 And the agent reads across your full operational data, your CRM, ERP, support records, documents, and data warehouse, not just what is inside one vendor's silo.

-And it is not only Salesforce.
-SAP's April 2026 API policy formalized the agent-toll model at the contract layer: third-party AI agents acting on SAP data must now route through SAP's own AI runtime, where access is metered.
-Whatever your incumbent vendor said about openness, the binding text is the policy.
+And it is not only the one we just priced.
+Another major enterprise SaaS vendor's April 2026 API policy formalized the agent-toll model at the contract layer: third-party AI agents acting on its data must now route through its own AI runtime, where access is metered.
+Whatever your incumbent said about openness, the binding text is the policy.

 The Seat Problem

-When AI handles 80% of tier-1 support, ServiceNow still charges for 200 seats.
-We don't.
+When AI handles 80% of tier-1 support, one vendor still charges for 200 seats.

 After Migration